Educational Blog about Anesthesia, Intensive care and Pain management

 Non-depolarising muscle relaxants (NDMRs):

--NDMRs depends on the kidney for elimination)
+-NDMRs depend on the kidney for elimination)

 -Gallamine: should be avoided